-Your school must have a system that at least monthly reconciles and accounts for any discrepancies between FSEOG awards made to students during the period plus the administrative cost allowance (ACA) and any
+Your school must have a system that at least monthly reconciles and accounts for any discrepancies between FSEOG awards made to students during an award year plus the administrative cost allowance (ACA) and any:

-- 1. federal funds drawn down during the period for FSEOG awards, plus - 2. funds transferred (or carried in) from the other Campus-Based Programs during the period, plus - 3. any nonfederal funds (both institutional and noninstitutional) made available for grants to students during the period, plus - 4. any other resources designated as FSEOG awards to students.
+- 1. federal funds drawn down during the award year for FSEOG awards; plus - 2. funds carried forward from the prior year, carried back from the upcoming year, or transferred from FWS during the award year; plus - 3. any nonfederal funds (both institutional and noninstitutional) made available for grants to students during the award year; plus - 4. any other resources designated as FSEOG awards to students.